willnagoma/willnagoma/README.md

 - 💞️ Right now I’m building an intuitive music playlist generator to avoid the five minutes sat in the car looking for what to play.
 - 📫 How to reach me: willnagoma@gmail.com
 - ⚡ Fun fact: I'm a Data Science graduate student
 - ✨Always learning.
 Always curious.
-Always debugging.
+Always debugging.....